 But let me tell you about the greatest gift I can give you.

-• being able to get a clean piece of paper and take what you have learned in order to do a better job instead of trying to “fix” the gift2first effort
+- being able to get a clean piece of paper and take what you have learned in order to do a better job instead of trying to “fix” the first effort

 Are you giving yourself that many attempts before you judge?
 If not, why not?